Carl Larsson Biography | Oil Paintings

 5-28-1853 Stockholm, SWE - 1-22-1919 Falun, SWEBack to Artist IndexView Artists Paintings

-However, at the age of thirteen, his teacher at the school for poor children urged him to apply to the "principskola" of the Royal Swedish Academy of Arts, and he was admitted.
-During his first years there, Carl Larsson felt socially inferior, confused, and shy.
-In 1869, at the age of sixteen, he was promoted to the "antique school" of the same academy.
-There Larsson gained confidence, and even became a central figure in student life.
-Carl earned his first medal in nude drawing.
-His annual wages were sufficient to allow him to help support his parents financially.
+Be that as it may, Carl Larsson liked to draw, and at thirteen years old, he got a big break, his teacher at the school for the poor encouraged him to apply to the Principskola of the Royal Swedish Academy of Fine Arts, and he was accepted.
+During his first years there, Carl Larsson felt inferior, befuddled, and bashful.
+In 1869, at the age of sixteen, he was promoted to the "antique school" of the Academy and even won his first medal for a nude drawing.
+There Larsson gained confidence and even became a focal figure in student life.
+While he was a student, he had a side job working as a caricaturist and a graphic artist for two papers, earning enough money to help support his parents.

-In his later years he suffered from bouts of depression.
-While working on a large decoration for the vestibule of the Nationalmuseum, Midvinterblot, Larsson experienced the onset of an eye problem and a worsening of his frequent headaches.
+In 1888 they returned to Sweden because Karin's father gave them a small house in Sundborn.
+In his later years, he suffered from bouts of depression.
+While working on a large decoration for the vestibule of the National museum, Larsson began experiencing vision problems and a worsening of his frequent migraine headaches.

-Carl Larsson's popularity increased considerably with the development of color reproduction technology in the 1890s, when the Swedish publisher Bonnier published books written and illustrated by Larsson and containing full colour reproductions of his watercolors, titled A Home.
+Carl Larsson's popularity increased with the advent of color reproduction printing in the 1890s when the Swedish publisher Bonnier published a series of books called A Home, written and illustrated by Larsson and containing full-color reproductions of his watercolors.

-Carl Larsson considered his monumental works, such as his frescoes in schools, museums and other public buildings, to be his most important works.
-His last monumental work, Midvinterblot (Midwinter Sacrifice), a 6-by-14-meter (20 ft × 46 ft) oil painting completed in 1915, had been commissioned for a wall in the National Museum in Stockholm.
-However, upon completion, it was rejected by the board of the museum.
+Carl Larsson's last monumental work, Midwinters Sacrifice (Midvinterblot), a 20 ft × 46 ft oil painting, the concept sketches started in 1911 and painting finished in 1915, four years before his death, was commissioned for a wall in the National Museum in Stockholm, but, upon completion, it was rejected by the board of the museum.

-Fights between different schools of Swedish artists caused the "Midvinterblot" controversy to continue for many years.
-In 1987 the museum was even offered the monumental painting for free, provided it would adorn the empty wall for which it had been intended, but the museum declined the offer, so the painting was sold to the Japanese collector Hiroshi Ishizuka. with the help of private donations the museum was able to buy it from Ishizuka in 1997 and permanently display it in the location for which it was intended.
+Battles between various schools of Swedish artists caused the "Midvinterblot" controversy to continue for many years.
+Finally, in 1987 the museum was even offered the painting for free if it was placed where it was to be in the first place, the museum declined the offer, so the painting was sold to a Japanese art collector.
+Realizing they had lost a national treasure, the museum with the help of private donations bought the painting Ishizuka in 1997 and finally display it in where it was intended to be all along.